 The Handler 190 can work in an autobody garage, farm or ranch, maintenance/repair shop, metal art studio, or even the home.
 Also, for DIY work the simple but reliable operation makes this a workhorse for welding enthusiasts who want the power of a unit running on 230V.

 Plus, Hobart makes all their welders in the United States.
-For some, American made indicates good build quality.
+For some, American-made indicates good build quality.
 But to stand behind their product, Hobart also includes a strong 5/3/1 warranty.

 With this welder, you get a wider welding amperage range.
 You can output lower, or higher, amps compared to the Easy MIG 180.
 The Handler 190 can deftly weld 24 gauge sheet metal or 5/16 thick mild steel in one pass.

-The Handler 190 also gives you seven voltage options, that is two more than the Easy MIG 180.
+The Handler 190 also gives you seven voltage options, which is two more than the Easy MIG 180.
 And its wire feed range is broader compared to the Lincoln.
 In short, you have better control over the welder settings to get the ideal arc.

 The duty cycle is a bit low for heavy industrial or fabrication shops.
 But the welder does come with everything you need to start welding.
 So if you are just starting your welding career, this makes the Handler 190 a good choice.

 However, for rookies and experienced welders alike, the ease of use and dependable operation make it a favorite.
 In particular, users find the wire feed system easy to set up, and it just works.
 Wire clogs and other problems are few, even with the “soft” flux-cored wire.
 View the full Hobart 190 review here.

 - 10 ft.
 (3 m) MIG gun